ekamoe/bird-the-gap/README.md

 ### Zoom Switch

 In this prototype, custom layers are controlled by zoom level.
 The data sufficiency layer is visible first.
-As the user zooms in, the map switches to reveal the probability.
+As the user zooms in, the map switches to reveal the probability layer.

 To view the zoom switch prototype, please open this page in a desktop browser and click [here](https://ekamoe.github.io/zoom-switch/).